 This program, initiated in 1990, cost shares with units of government in the establishment and improvement of recreation areas in the District.
-In FY 2014, projects were approved for South Sioux City, Herman, and Gretna.
 This on-going program will continue into the future.
+A new cost share project along the West Papio Creek is in process, the Pollinator Park is being designed on land donated to the City of Omaha Parks Department and is expected to be constructed in multiple phases over the next several years.